-In accordance with S&P methodology, the Issuer's credit ratings may also decline if the credit rating of the Kingdom of Denmark is downgraded even for reasons wholly separate from the Issuer's activities.
+In accordance with S&P methodology the Issuer's credit ratings may also decline for reasons wholly separate from the Issuer's activities or control, for example a downgrade of the credit rating of the Kingdom of Denmark which could also have negative spillover effect on the Issuer's credit rating.
 S&P may at any time revise, suspend or withdraw a credit rating assigned by it if, in the judgement of S&P, the credit quality of the Bonds or the Issuer, as the case may be, has declined or is questioned.
 If a credit rating assigned to the Bonds and/or the Issuer is downgraded, suspended, withdrawn, and/or the Issuer terminates its business relationship with one or more credit rating agencies, it could adversely affect the trading price of the Bonds and, as a result, investors could lose some or all of their investment.